WorldOfCarsRE/api-server/README.md

-# woc-amf
+# woc-api
- AMF web service for World of Cars.
+AMF & website API service for World of Cars.